top of page

 We hear you, and we agree.
 Here’s what we have to say about it: the animating impulse for this Fellowship comes from a desire to dismantle those systems and provide individuals with the tools and training not only to make their work, but remake the way we collectively work.
 The only real source of the institutional and systemic changes that are so urgently needed comes not from statements of desire or belief, but substantive action.
 FORGE has--and will continue to--put its values into action, specifically for the Fellowship in the following ways:

-• We reject scarcity and the exploitation of artists and makers.
-We are offering our entire suite of online resources and 30+ hours of personal real-time attention from Greg + Chie (market rate [linked to rate sheet]) at no additional cost to the Fellows.
-Experts and workshop leaders who contribute to Fellowship programming will be fully compensated for their services and time.
+We reject scarcity and the exploitation of artists and makers.
+We are offering our entire suite of online resources and 30+ hours of personal real-time attention from Greg + Chie (at market rate) at no additional cost to the Fellows.
+Experts and workshop leaders who contribute to Fellowship programming are fully compensated for their services and time.
 Though we cannot at this time subsidize the technology or connectivity to take advantage of our resources, we intend the Fellowship to place no additional financial burdens on the part of the Fellows.
-We pledge to make financial stipends available to FORGE Fellows by 2024.
+We pledged to make a financial award available to FORGE Fellows by 2024, and this year each Fellow will receive $500 to use on their individual or collective creative process.

 That’s precisely what our work is dedicated to.
 We’d be happy to give you real-time feedback on a project at a Fast Fuel or during one of our consulting sessions, or asynchronously online.
 Your suite of resources will also include templates and ideation exercises to help you get a fresh perspective on your work.

 That’s also precisely what our work is dedicated to.
-We know our Fellows are whole people, and we are always happy to dive into conversations no mater how dark, dreamy, or existential.
+We know our Fellows are whole people, and we are always happy to dive into conversations no matter how dark, dreamy, or existential.

 I’m craving accountability, but I’m also afraid I might feel like I’m “failing” by missing deadlines or something like that.
 Can you speak to this?